 4-H is a tax-exempt organization under an IRS ruling letter of February 9, 1973.
-It recognizes the tax exemption status of 4-H clubs and affiliated 4-H organizations which are organized and operated under the guidance and control of the Cooperative Extension Service.
+All 4-H Clubs and chartered Groups must file an IRS Form Series 990.
+It recognizes the tax exemption status of 4-H Clubs and affiliated 4-H organizations which are organized and operated under the guidance and control of the Cooperative Extension Service.